-RESPONSE: With the close proximity of the Estates and the fact that Pod F (Phases V, VI, and VII) are expanding the existing showgrounds, the proposal is creating a compact development.
+RESPONSE: With the close proximity of The Wellington South and the fact that Pod F (Phases V, VI, and VII) are adding a new showgrounds venue with a North-South Corridor that connects to the existing showgrounds, the proposal is creating a compact development.
 Furthermore, the proposal is providing additional bridle trails, multi-modal paths, and other connectivity between the development and the showgrounds.